doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 via a ``version`` field.
-Any document that should be protected against concurrent modifications during long-running business transactions gets a ``version`` field that is either a simple number (mapping type: ``int``) or a date (mapping type:
+Any document that should be protected against concurrent modifications during long-running business transactions gets a ``version`` field that is either a simple number (mapping type: ``int``) or a date (mapping type: ``date``).
-``date``).
+When changes to the document are persisted, the expected version and version increment are incorporated into the update criteria and modifiers, respectively.
-When changes are persisted at the end of a long-running conversation, the version of the document is added to the query.
-If no document has been updated by the operation, a ``LockException`` is thrown, indicating that the document has already been modified by another query.
+If this results in no document being modified by the update (i.e. expected version did not match), a ``LockException`` is thrown, which indicates that the document was already modified by another query.

-Document configuration
+Document Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-You designate a version field in a document as follows.
-In this example we'll use an integer (``int`` type).
+The following example designates a version field using the ``int`` type:

 .. configuration-block::